 ‘Alaskan Bush People’: New Season Creates More Cognitive Dissonance For Viewers?
-(Opinion)
+[Opinion]

-A new season of the Alaskan Bush People has arrived promising to bring the Brown family into your living room as they struggle even more than ever before to make a living off the Alaskan bush country.
-Knowing that each and everyone of these people from the bush have been awarded cushy salaries for their antics in the unforgiving Alaskan terrain, makes watching all these struggles a bit tough for the deep thinkers of this world.
+A new season of Alaskan Bush People has arrived, promising to bring the Brown family into your living room as they struggle even more than ever before to make a living off the Alaskan bush country.
+Knowing that each and every one of these people from the bush has been awarded cushy salaries for their antics in the unforgiving Alaskan terrain makes watching all these struggles a bit tough for the deep thinkers of this world.

-The only remedy for anyone questioning the authenticity of the Alaskan Bush People, as they find themselves drifting into a state of cognitive dissonance, is to think of it as a sitcom rather than reality TV.
+The only remedy for anyone questioning the authenticity of Alaskan Bush People, as they find themselves drifting into a state of cognitive dissonance, is to think of it as a sitcom rather than reality TV.
 The point of putting these people on the screen as they clamber through the Alaskan Bush in a quest to follow a dream is nothing more than entertainment, much like any other venue that airs on TV.

 Finally, the big boom! #AlaskanBushPeople in 4 days! pic.twitter.com/gFpIqykDlW